shakhawathossain07/QUANTUM-ENHANCED-ORAL-DISEASE-DETECTION-USING-HYBRID-QUANTUM-CLASSICAL-NEURAL-NETWORKS/README.md

-# QUANTUM-ENHANCED ORAL DISEASE DETECTION USING HYBRID QUANTUM-CLASSICAL NEURAL NETWORKS (In Revision)
+# QUANTUM-ENHANCED ORAL DISEASE DETECTION USING HYBRID QUANTUM-CLASSICAL NEURAL NETWORKS
 ## 📜 Disclaimer

 📌 **The underlying code is not proprietary to any individual but originates from IBM’s open-source Qiskit ecosystem.**  📌